voltrue2/gracenode/README.md

 An HTTP server router to help you build HTTP rest server.

+For more details please read <a href="#">here</a>.

 #### Register Routings

-To register HTTP end points, call the following functions.
+To register HTTP endpoints, call the following functions.

 **NOTE**: The routing must be done BEFORE calling `gracenode.start()`.